ViniciusAzevedoM/Data-Structures/week3/README.md

   - Copy the Code_Interview_Linked_Queue_Stacks.ipynb file, create Solution_Code_Interview_Linked_Queue_Stacks.ipynb and read the challenges
   - On the field "Write your code", create the solution to the problems
   - The solution proposed needs to pass all tests
+  - One idea to increase the solution is to clean the trash of unused nodes